“There is no power greater than a community discovering what it cares about.”

 ~Margaret Wheatley

+Changemakers are individuals driven to make a positive impact on the world.
 Are you a change-maker in need of rest, renewal?
-Join Courage & Renewal facilitators Dawn Montgomery, Julie Johnson, and Kirstin Anglea along with fellow change-makers to disconnect from the pace and distractions of daily life to take stock of where we are, harvest the wisdom received from this past year and attend to our inner teacher and to one another.
+Join Courage & Renewal facilitators Dawn Montgomery, Julie Johnson, and Kirstin Anglea along with fellow change-makers to disconnect from the demands and distractions of daily life to slow down, take stock of where you are, and harvest the wisdom you have received from this past year.
 It requires courage to drop everything and enter the “portal” rest provides, allowing time to nourish you, change you.
 Return to your communities with strength, courage, presence and compassion.

 • Discover a place of solitude in community where you can seek renewal and clarity of purpose.